desultory/ugrd/docs/configuration.md

 ##### Key type definitions

-New key types can defined using the `cryptsetup_key_types` dict.
+New key types can define using the `cryptsetup_key_types` dict.
 At least `key_command` must be specified.
 The name of the key file is added to the end of this command:

 ```
 [cryptsetup_key_types.gpg]